Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 Lifestyle Changes That May Help GERD

 In addition to avoiding foods and drinks that make symptoms worse, the following lifestyle changes may be helpful in treating GERD.

 - Avoid large meals.
 Eat multiple small meals during the day instead.

 - Don't eat within two to three hours of going to bed or lying down.

 - Raise the head of your bed by about six to eight inches by placing wooden blocks under the bed posts.

 - Don't smoke.

 Although GERD is a very unpleasant condition, there are many treatments that can help prevent the symptoms.
-A combination of medications, dietary changes, and a lifestyle change will relieve the discomfort of most cases of GERD.
-In relatively mild cases, dietary changes may be sufficient to prevent noticeable acid reflux and medications may not be needed.
-In severe cases, surgery to help the lower esophageal sphincter function better or to substitute for its function may be a helpful treatment.
+A combination of medications, dietary changes, and a lifestyle change should relieve the discomfort of many cases of the disorder.
+In relatively mild cases, dietary changes may be sufficient to prevent noticeable acid reflux and medications may not be needed, though a doctor must confirm this idea with respect to a particular patient.
+In severe cases, a doctor will almost certainly be able to suggest other treatment options.

 - Gastroesophageal reflux disease from the National Institutes of Health in the United States